-WHEREAS, pursuant to Title VI of the Civil Rights Act of 1964, 42 U.S.C. §2000d et seq (the Act) and 49 CFR Part 21, the U.S. Department of Transportation and the Federal Transit Administration (FTA) prohibit discrimination on the basis of race, color or national origin; and
+WHEREAS, pursuant to Title VI of the Civil Rights Act of 1964, 42 U.S.C. §2000d et seq (the Act) and 49 CFR Part 21, the U.S. Department of Transportation, and the Federal Transit Administration (FTA) prohibit discrimination on the basis of race, color or national origin; and

-WHEREAS, as a subrecipient of federal funds, Jewish Family Service is required to comply with the requirements of the Act and applicable implementing regulations; and
+WHEREAS, as a sub-recipient of federal funds, Jewish Family Service of San Diego is required to comply with the requirements of the Act and applicable implementing regulations; and

-WHEREAS, pursuant to FTA Circular 4702.1B, Jewish Family Service is required to submit its Title VI program to its governing entity for approval; and
+WHEREAS, pursuant to FTA Circular 4702.1B, Jewish Family Service of San Deigo is required to submit its Title VI program to its governing entity for approval; and

-WHEREAS, the Board of Directors for Jewish Family Service has considered and determined to approve the organization's 2022 Title VI program and policies as set forth in the attached Exhibit A entitled "Title VI Program," including but not limited to carry out a Limited English Proficiency Four Factor Analysis and adopt a Language Assistance Plan.
+WHEREAS, the Board of Directors of Jewish Family Service of San Deigo considered and determined to approve the organization's 2024 Title VI program and policies as set forth in the attached Exhibit A entitled "Title VI Program," including but not limited to carrying out a Limited English Proficiency Four Factor Analysis and adopt a Language Assistance Plan;